 Strong Good Satisfactory Weak II.
-Politi ical and legal envi ronment Political risk, including transfer risk, considering project type and mitigants Very low Exposure; strong mitigation instruments, if needed Low exposure; satisfactory mitigation instruments, if needed Moderate exposure; fair mitigation instruments High exposure; no or weak mitigation instruments Force ma jeu er ed risk (war, civil unrest, etc) Low Exposure Project of strategic importance for the country (preferably export-oriented).
-Strong support from Government Acceptable Exposure Project considered important for the country.
-Good level of support from Government Standard Protection Project may not be strategic but brings unquestionable benefits for the country.
-Support from Government may not be explicit Significant risks, not fully mitigated Project not key to the country.
+Political and legal environment Political risk, including transfer risk, considering project type and mitigants Very low Exposure; strong mitigation instruments, if needed Low exposure; satisfactory mitigation instruments, if needed Moderate exposure; fair mitigation instruments High exposure; no or weak mitigation instruments Force majored risk (war, civil unrest, etc) Project of strategic importance for the country (preferably export- oriented).
+Strong support from Government Project considered important for the country.
+Good level of support from Government Project may not be strategic but brings unquestionable benefits for the country.
+Support from Government may not be explicit Project not key to the country.
 No or weak support from Government Stability of legal and regulatory environment (risk of change in law) Favorable and stable regulatory environment over the long term Favorable and stable regulatory environment over the medium term Regulatory changes can be predicted with a fair level of certainty Current of future regulatory issues may affect the project.
 Acquisition of all necessary supports and approvals for such relief from local content laws Strong Satisfactory Fair Weak Enforceability of contracts, collateral and security Contracts, collateral and security are enforceable.
 Contracts, collateral and security are enforceable.
 Contracts, collateral and security are considered enforceable even if certain non-key issues may exist.
 There are unresolved key issues in respect of actual enforcement of contracts, collateral and security.
-Government support and project's importance for the country over the long term Project of strategic importance for the country (preferably export-oriented).
-Strong support from Government Project considered important for the country.
-Good level of support from Government Project may not be strategic but brings unquestionable benefits for the country.
-Support from Government may not be explicit Project not key to the country.
-No or weak support from Government

 III.
-Transaction characteristics Design and technology risk Fully proven technology and design Fully proven technology and design Proven technology and design - start-up issues are mitigated by a strong completion package Unproven technology and design; technology issues exist and/or complex design.
+Transaction characteristics Design and technology risk Fully proven technology and design Fully proven technology and design Proven technology and design - start- up issues are mitigated by a strong completion package Unproven technology and design; technology issues exist and/or complex design.